Residence Permit for Investment Activity (ARI / Golden Visa)

 First our lawyers will conduct a due diligence check on you to ensure that you are eligible and your application will be approved.

-If required, we will provide you access to our network of developers and real estate agents in Portugal to find the investment opportunity that best suits your needs.
+If required, we will provide you access to our network of advisors in Portugal to find the investment opportunity that best suits your needs.

 If you wish, we will incorporate your Portuguese company and introduce you to Portuguese banks in order to open an account and transfer the funds required.